ghc/ghc/docs/users_guide/using-warnings.rst

     When :ghc-flag:`-Wterm-variable-capture` is enabled, GHC warns against implicit quantification that would stop working under ``RequiredTypeArguments``.
+.. ghc-flag:: -Wpattern-signature-binds
+    :shortdesc: warn when a pattern signature binds a type variable
+    :type: dynamic
+    :reverse: -Wno-pattern-signature-binds

+    :since: 9.6

+    :extension:`ScopedTypeVariables` allows patterns to be annotated with type signatures.
+    If a signature mentions a type variable that isn't in scope, GHC will implicitly bind it.
+    This warning reports such an implicitly bound variable.

 .. ghc-flag:: -Wmissing-role-annotations
     :shortdesc: warn when type declarations don't have role annotations